Sign In Forgot Password

 We have no doubt that once you walk through our doors, you will experience the warmth of our community, no matter your religious background.

-We welcome anyone who wishes to explore Jewish life, Jewish teachings, and Jewish culture.
+We welcome anyone wishing to explore Jewish life, teachings, and culture.
 Non-Jewish individuals are welcome at all of our religious services.
 We have transliterations of the Hebrew prayers available every Shabbat.

-Whether you are simply exploring or are seriously considering conversion to Judaism, Rabbi Warner Ferratier ("Rabbi Warner") will help guide you along your spiritual path.
+Whether exploring or considering conversion to Judaism, Rabbi Warner Ferratier ("Rabbi Warner") will help guide you along your spiritual path.
 Feel free to contact him at rabbiwarner@bethemeth.org to discuss your journey.
 For further information, here is a list of recommended books on Jewish history, ritual, and culture:

 Does the Rabbi officiate at non-congregant life-cycle events, such as a bris or wedding?